-Redacted Tonight Host Lee Camp Thinks There’s A Financial Crisis On The Horizon [VIDEO]
+‘Redacted Tonight’ Host Lee Camp Thinks There’s A Financial Crisis On The Horizon [Video]

 But if the student loan crisis in America is a new financial crisis waiting to happen, why doesn’t the Trump administration want to do anything about it?

-Simple, suggests Camp: it works out in his favor.
+Simple, suggests Camp: It works out in his favor.
 The financial downfall will allow Trump to push through even the most controversial plans, and an economically weakened populace will be powerless to do anything about it.

-And Camp isn’t the only one to see it — Naomi Klein, author of The Shock Doctrine: The Rise of Disaster Capitalism, says that this is a common practice amongst various governments, including the American government, harnessed the power of shocks and violence to implement their radical policies.
+And Camp isn’t the only one to see it.
+Naomi Klein, the author of The Shock Doctrine: The Rise of Disaster Capitalism, says that this is a common practice amongst various governments, including the American government, harnessed the power of shocks and violence to implement their radical policies.
 These politicians are followers of Milton Friedman’s free-market economic revolution, and these politicians include none other than Donald Trump himself.

 Simon Black, a financial analyst, also backs up Lee Camp’s assessment.
 Black, who analyzed the effects of the 2008 sub-prime mortgage disaster, also feels that the upcoming financial crisis will be thanks to the impending student loan crisis that Trump and his administration have ushered in.